masc2026/photo-watermarks-with-zsh/README.md

-# Watermark photos and create animated Gif and WebP with Zsh
+# Watermark photos and create animated Gif and WebP

 The [run.zsh](/src/run.zsh) zsh script goes through a series of photos and renames the files in order of the date they were taken, and adds watermarks to them based on the exif information of the photo files.